kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

 3. A pilot on an IFR flight plan, operating in VFR conditions, may request to climb/descend in VFR conditions.
 4. ATC may not authorize VFR-on-top/VFR conditions operations unless the pilot requests the VFR operation or a clearance to operate in VFR conditions will result in noise abatement benefits where part of the IFR departure route does not conform to an FAA approved noise abatement route or altitude.
 5. When operating in VFR conditions with an ATC authorization to “maintain VFR-on-top/maintain VFR conditions” pilots on IFR flight plans must:
-    1. Fly at the appropriate VFR altitude as prescribed in 14 CFR Section 91.159.
+    1. Fly at the appropriate VFR altitude as prescribed in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.159   VFR cruising altitude or flight level.|14 CFR Section 91.159]].
-    2. Comply with the VFR visibility and distance from cloud criteria in[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.159   VFR cruising altitude or flight level.|14 CFR Section 91.159]]5 (Basic VFR Weather Minimums).
+    2. Comply with the VFR visibility and distance from cloud criteria in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.155   Basic VFR weather minimums.|14 CFR Section 91.155]] (Basic VFR Weather Minimums).
-    3. Comply with instrument flight rules t[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.155   Basic VFR weather minimums.|14 CFR Section 91.155]] this flight; i.e., minimum IFR altitudes, position reporting, radio communications, course to be flown, adherence to ATC clearance, etc.
+    3. Comply with instrument flight rules that are applicable to this flight; i.e., minimum IFR altitudes, position reporting, radio communications, course to be flown, adherence to ATC clearance, etc.
         <div>

         <em>**NOTE-**</em>